Training Opportunities

 Training for Social Workers

-We also provide training for newly qualified social workers to help them support children in care to overcome the barriers they face in education.
+We also provide training for newly qualified social workers to help them support Children in Care to overcome the barriers they face in education.

 Working with Traumatised Children: A Practice Approach